boothe0/CS386GodotProject/deliverables/deliverable2.md

 - As a player, I want to see the health bar for my character as it updates with each attack so that I can determine how well I am doing in the game.
      - Priority Level: 2
      - Estimated Time: 3 hours
--As a player, I want to the range of my melee attack so that I know if I am close enough for it to hit an enemy.
+- As a player, I want to the range of my melee attack so that I know if I am close enough for it to hit an enemy.
      - Priority Level: 3
      - Estimated Time: 4 hours
--As a player, I want to see how much damage my attacks are doing so that I can plan how to attack enemies
+- As a player, I want to see how much damage my attacks are doing so that I can plan how to attack enemies
      - Priority Level: 3
      - Estimated Time: 2 hours